 The Non-Executive Directors held a separate meeting with the External Auditor, the Chief Audit Executive, the Chief Compliance Officer and Chief Risk Officer on December 10, 2024, without any executive directors present.
 Updates on compliance and governance, audit (external and internal) and risk were presented during the meeting.
 The Non-Executive Directors made their comments on management's performance in meeting the Company's goals and objectives.
 The meeting was chaired by Mr. Juan B. Santos, as the Lead Independent Director.
-The Board Charter mandates the lead independent director to act as an intermediary between the Chairman of the Board and other Directors; convene, determine the agenda and chair the periodic meetings of non-executive directors (NEDs) and independent directors (IDs); and contribute to the performance evaluation of the Chairman of the Board.
+The Board Charter mandates the lead independent director to act as an intermediary between the Chairman of the Board and other Directors (NEDs) and independent directors (IDs); and contribute to the performance evaluation of the Chairman of the Board.